 - Hate related behaviour (including harassment), as defined in our Hate Crime policy.

-- One Off incidents of noise nuisance (Parties/BBQ where there is no evidence that problems will reoccur)
+- One off incidents of noise nuisance, such as parties or BBQ's, where there is no evidence that noise will reoccur

 - Babies crying